1099 vs W2: Pros and Cons

 • Requires greater adherence to labor laws

-Weโ€™ve identified four central areas of concern for employers in this decision.
+We’ve identified four central areas of concern for employers in this decision.
 The following subsections cover each and provide business owners with valuable direction and advice when staffing their own company.

 1. Cost

-Because contractors arenโ€™t protected by labor laws concerning the provision of benefits, minimum wage, or overtime, they often make a more appealing option for business owners, especially when the scope of work is smaller.
-In the long term, however, they can ultimately become more expensive since they set their own rates, which can be adjusted at the end of the existing contract.
+Because contractors aren’t protected by labor laws concerning the provision of benefits, minimum wage, or overtime, they often make a more appealing option for business owners, especially when the scope of work is smaller.

 By contrast, employees typically make a better long-term option since their payment is more directly controlled by the employer, which allows them to set a wage they can budget for overtime.
 Employees do, however, have greater protections under the law which will make them more expensive to hire for shorter durations.

-1099 vs W2: Costs compared
+1099 vs W2: Costs Compared

 Criteria1099W2

-Which is betterโœ…โŒ
+Which is better

-ExplanationAlthough contractors are generally considered to be cheaper due to not being protected by labor laws, thereโ€™s not really a โ€œrightโ€ option here – consider the scope of work as well as the level of training required for the position.
+ExplanationAlthough contractors are generally considered to be cheaper due to not being protected by labor laws, there’s not really a “right” option here – consider the scope of work as well as the level of training required for the position.
 If it appears to be more short-term, chances are that a 1099 contractor is the best option.
 If long-term, W2 employees are likely your best bet.

 2. Legal Risk

-Perhaps the greatest advantage employees have over contractors is the lowered risk of misclassification (i.e., classifying one type of worker as the other), which can have significant penalties for the company depending on where they are doing business.
-This is especially true for international employers, as some countries like Germany tie IP ownership to classification, meaning that companies can lose control of property that the contractor has worked on.
+Perhaps the greatest advantage employees have over contractors is the minimized risk of misclassification (i.e., classifying one type of worker as the other), which can have significant penalties for the company depending on where they are doing business.
+This is especially true for international employers, as some countries tie IP ownership to classification, meaning that companies can lose control of property that the contractor has worked on.

 Criteria1099W2

-Which is better?โŒโœ…
+Which is better?

 3. Control